syncfusion-content/maui-docs/MAUI/Calendar/commands.md

 ## LongPressedCommand

-The [LongPressedCommand]() is triggered whenever the calendar view is long pressed.
+The [LongPressedCommand]() is invoked whenever the calendar view is long pressed, with the `CalendarLongPressedEventArgs` passed as parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}